jararias/caelus/README.md

 The dataframe's index must be a Pandas DateTimeIndex in coordinated universal time (UTC).

 > [!WARNING]
 > It is important to keep data gaps to a minimum as the sky-type classification algorithm relies heavily on variability indicators that are computed as a centered moving window.
-Data gaps prevent a proper evaluation of such indicators and the classification performance can be affected.
+Data gaps prevent a proper evaluation of such indicators and the classification performance can be deteriorated.

 > [!NOTE]
-> While a direct approach to evaluate `ghicda` is devised, it has to be provided externally.
+> While an internal approach to evaluate `ghicda` is devised, it will have to be provided externally.
 This can be done using a clear-sky model with null aerosols and water vapor.
 It can be the same clear-sky model used to evaluate `ghics` (i.e., [SPARTA](https://github.com/jararias/pysparta)).

 > [!NOTE]
 > Logging in `caelus` is managed with [loguru](https://loguru.readthedocs.io/en/stable/).
 If you want to show logging messages, just do: